Home » Pork » Green Bean Bundle Casserole

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy here.

-• French green beans – Also known as Haricot Vert, replace with whole green beans or any standard green bean as necessary.
+• French green beans – Also known as Haricot Vert, or replace with whole green beans or any standard green bean.
+I used canned for the original recipe testing but have tried it with frozen as well.
+Both turn out great.
+If you use canned, be sure to drain and rinse them really well.

 • Bacon – I personally prefer to choose a thick-cut bacon, but any package bacon or kind of bacon will do.